taocpp/PEGTL/doc/Extras-and-Examples.md

 It unescapes each individual code point while checking for and merging consecutive surrogate pairs as required by RFC 8259.

 > [!WARNING]
-> The actions do **not** double-check that the matched portion of the input they are invoked with has the expected size and data!
+> The actions do **not** double-check that the matched portion of the input they are called with has the expected size and data!

 The action template `unescape<>` is set up with the usual default